AnneshanSharma21/AnneshanSharma21/README.md

 Hey!
 I am Anneshan Sharma, Software Development Engineer at Amadeus Software Labs Bangalore India.
 I work on Platform as a Service (PaaS) side of Amadeus.
 My Tech Stack is Kubernetes/Openshift for container orchestration.
-I also use Ansible/Python for automation work, And Bash for scripting.
+I also use Ansible/Python for automation work And Bash for scripting.
-Apart from that, I also use Prometheus/Grafana/Splunk/Argos/ServiceNow for cluster logs/monitoring/alerting/tracking etc. I use Bitbucket/github for repo version control & collaboratoion.

 Previously, I have Experienced as RTL Design Engineer Intern at ORCA Radio Systems Bangalore.
 My work there was primarily on developing RTL code using Verilog for filtered systems.